Spin-wave Talbot effect in thin ferromagnetic film: Talbot effect -- model description

-To generate energy density graphs in the near diffraction field, we calculate the field intensity function, \textit{i.e.}
+Here, the last term contains the inverse Talbot length formula, see Eq.~(\ref{Eq:zt}) for $m = 1$.\\ To generate energy density graphs in the near diffraction field, we calculate the field intensity function, \textit{i.e.},

-The results a shown in Fig.~\ref{Fig:s1d3} for the selected parameter set, in order to demonstrate the basic features of these Talbot's carpets.
+The theoretical results are shown in Fig.~\ref{Fig:s1d3} for selected parameters set and 31 sum components, in order to demonstrate the basic features of these Talbot carpets.
 They clearly show the primary and secondary Talbot images, as well as, the lower orders of these images (visible especially in Figure \ref{Fig:s1d3}b), which testify to the fractal nature of the effect \cite{fractal}.
 Being obtained with the use of rather general formalism, these results form the basis for understanding of and comparing with the numerical results presented for SWs in the next section.